Salish Sea Bioregional Gathering

 In all of this, the leadership of interspiritual networks is upheld by underlying streams of shared wisdom practices and teaching.
 These underlying wisdom streams flow beneath the diversity of interfaith cultures and beliefs, and emerge from human experience of the oneness and interdependence of all things.
 Regular practices of stillness and inner attention, drawn from religious, Indigenous and philosophical wisdom sources, cultivate direct awareness of a sacred unity that connects us with the whole natural world and with each other.

-The Salish Sea Bioregional Gathering will honour the powerful role that wisdom practices can play in enhancing human capacity to release fear and ego and centre our conduct in goodness.
-Participants will be invited to “sit” together morning and evening, each of us centred in a familiar practice from our own path or tradition.
-There will also be opportunities to experience and appreciate the presence-based practices of others.
+The Salish Sea Bioregional Gathering meant to honour the powerful role that wisdom practices can play in enhancing human capacity to release fear and ego and centre our conduct in goodness.
+Participants were invited to “sit” together morning and evening, each of us centred in a familiar practice from our own path or tradition.
+There were also numerous opportunities to experience and appreciate the presence-based practices of others.